joeytxy/anonymization_tool/README.md

 Type something or a file name to test the anonymization tool:
 ```

-The tool only supports csv file, txt files or a single manual input.
+Please note that this tool only supports csv file, txt files or a single manual input.

+In addition, there is a possibility that the packages may not be able to identify lowercase personal names.
+For better performance, please perform the anonymization process before any data pre-processing (converting text to lowercase).

 <details><summary> Click here for a step by step guide </summary>
 <p>